Everything you need to know about reviewing your cover

 There are a number of different ways you can reduce the cost of your health insurance premium, from reviewing your cover to ensure you’re not paying for things you don’t need to taking advantage of nib’s direct debit discount or choosing a higher excess option in return for lower premiums.

-Thanks to the upcoming Government-initiated reforms, the maximum excess limit will be increasing giving you more choice around the cost of your premium.
-It’s just one of the new reforms being introduced, which we believe represent a significant step toward making health insurance easier to understand and more affordable.
+Thanks to the Government-initiated reforms, the maximum excess limit has now increased giving you more choice around the cost of your premium.
+It’s just one of the new reforms introduced, which we believe represent a significant step toward making health insurance easier to understand and more affordable.

-From 1 April 2019, nib members will be given the option to increase their excess limit from $500 to $750 for singles, and $1,000 to $1,500 for couples or families.
-So, if you’re with nib, you’ll be able to opt for a higher level of excess in return for a lower premium.
+As of 1 April 2019, nib members will be given the option to increase their excess limit from $500 to $750 for singles, and $1,000 to $1,500 for couples or families.
+So, if you’re with nib, you can now opt for a higher level of excess in return for a lower premium.
 If you’re with another health fund, this might not apply as it’s an optional part of the upcoming reforms.

 To help you navigate all things excess, we’ve outlined some of the most frequently asked questions.